Introduction to Data Mining, Machine Learning, and Data-Driven Predictions for Materials Science and Engineering

 Example:

-Importing the dataset can be done in anaology to the MNIST dataset.
-The following example shows how to do this and additionally creates a plot consisting of some randomly chosen images:
+dataset.
+The following example shows how to do this and additionally

 array is the number of